Classical and consecutive pattern avoidance in rooted forests: Recurrences

 \subsubsection{Forests avoiding $\{213, 321\}$}

 Let $S=\{213, 321\}$.
 Further, define $F(n, m, r)$ to be the number of forests avoiding $S$ on $[n]$ with $m$ pots to put the trees in, such that exactly $r$ vertices are not the endpoint of an instance of the pattern $21$.
-Define $T(n, r)$ to be the number of rooted trees avoiding $S$ on $[i]$ with exactly $r$ vertices that are not a descendant of the endpoint of an instance of $21$.
+Define $T(n, r)$ to be the number of rooted trees avoiding $S$ on $[n]$ with exactly $r$ vertices that are not a descendant of the endpoint of an instance of $21$.
 Note that this includes not being the endpoint of an instance of $21$, since every vertex is a descendant of itself.
-We have a modified recurrence for $F$ now, namely
+We have a modified recurrence for $F$ now: as in Equation \cref{eq:forest-from-tree-2}, we sum over $i$ (the number of vertices in the tree with vertex $1$), but now after splitting into a tree of size $i$ and a forest of size $n-i$, we sum over $\ell$, the number of vertices in the size-$i$ tree that are not a descendant of the endpoint of an instance of $21$.
+We arrive at

-We now derive a recurrence for $T(n, m)$.
+We now derive a recurrence for $T(n, r)$.
 Consider a rooted tree on $[n]$ avoiding $S$ with root $i$.
 As in \cref{subsubsec:213-recurrence}, the vertices $i, i+1, \dots, n$ form a contiguous tree with root $i$.
 Note that $i$ cannot contribute to any instance of $21$ in this tree.
 So, the vertices $i+1, \dots, n$ form a forest on $n-i$ vertices avoiding $S$.